ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-detail-design-resiliency.md

 ### VCS scalability

-After the deployment of the initial hosts, the user has the ability to scale out the compute capacity from within the IBM Cloud for VMware portal.
+After the deployment of the initial hosts, the user has the ability to scale out the compute capacity from within the {{site.data.keyword.cloud_notm}} for VMware portal.

 This scale out of the environment follows one of three paths:
 - Addition of new sites managed by separate vCenter Servers.